Timeline of reactions to the 2020 Hong Kong national security law (November 2020): 7 November

-PolyU, CityU, HKBU tighten access control
+CityU, HKBU confirm tighter access control

-On the one-year anniversary of siege of Hong Kong Polytechnic University, a letter was sent to all teachers and students stating that access to the campus would be tightened in the following weeks.
-With immediate effect and until 30 November, only faculty and students would be allowed to enter the campus, with evidence required to prove the need.
-Visitors who enter the campus and have been 'specially approved' by the dean of the department or the Office of Student Affairs would also be able to enter the campus.
-In its reply to HK01, PolyU pointed out that taking into account the incident on campus in November 2019, the school decided to enhance campus access management measures.
-In addition, CityU also replied to HK01 that in February 2020, the school completed the installation of an electronic access system and enhanced security measures on the campus, and faculty, current students, alumni and visitors from various departments can present valid identities Enter the campus after the supporting documents; the Baptist University stated that in response to the social incidents that occurred at the end of 2019, the school had strengthened its security measures on the campus, including teachers and students must show their IDs or snap cards when entering the campus, and visitors must obtain relevant information when entering the university.
-The department verifies the purpose and identity of the visit and registers when entering the campus.
+On an inquiry by HK01, CityU replied that in February 2020, the school had completed the installation of an electronic access system and enhanced security measures on the campus.
+Hong Kong Baptist University had undertaken similar measures.

 8 November

-Police raised purple banner on first anniversary of Chow Tsz-lok's death
+Police raises purple banner on first anniversary of Chow Tsz-lok's death

-On the first anniversary of the death of 22-year-old Hong Kong University of Science and Technology student Chow Tsz-lok, a large number of citizens went to the car park Tseung Kwan O to mourn and lay flowers at night.
+On the first anniversary of the death of 22-year-old Hong Kong University of Science and Technology student Chow Tsz-lok, a large number of citizens went to the car park in Tseung Kwan O, where Chow had sustained the injuries that led to his death, to mourn and lay flowers at night.
 A large number of Tactical Police officers were on guard around the road and in the parking lot, and repeatedly opened microphones to warn those present or violated the gathering restriction order, and asked citizens to leave the scene after completing their mourning.
 Later, the police officers claimed that they wanted to implement crowd control and set up a cordon in front of the altar for a time.
 At 8 pm, it was originally planned to hold a silent mourning ceremony, but after someone chanted Liberate Hong Kong, Revolution of our Times, the police officers ran across the road and raised a purple flag to warn that the slogan might violate the Hong Kong national security law.